|Birthname||Nietzsche, Friedrich Wilhelm|

 (Jon Dunn writes on email (ACT) "Robert von Heeren's German Database gives 09h11m28s UT, no source.)
 PT notes that The Taeger collection cites Lescaut quoting unspecified official record for 9:30 AM LMT/8:41 AM GMT.

-Sy Scholfield quotes a time of birth of 10 a.m. in the German biography, 'Der Junge Nietzsche' by his daughter, Elisabeth Forster-Nietzsche (A. Kroner, 1922), p.
+Sy Scholfield quotes a time of birth of 10 a.m. in the German biography, 'Der Junge Nietzsche' by his sister, Elisabeth Forster-Nietzsche (A. Kroner, 1922), p.
 14. Scholfield notes that Elisabeth created the Nietzsche Archive in 1894.

 - Traits : Mind : Exceptional mind (Brilliant intellect)